Anjok07/ultimatevocalremovergui/README.md

 Please be as detailed as possible when posting a new issue.

-If possible, click the "Help Guide" button to the left of the "Start Processing" button and navigate to the "Error Log" tab for detailed error information that can be provided to us.
+If possible, click the "Settings Button" to the left of the "Start Processing" button and click the "Error Log" button for detailed error information that can be provided to us.

 ## Manual Installation (For Developers)